FOREX-Yen soars to 4-month high after surprise BOJ policy tweak

 BOJ widens band around its yield caphttps://tmsnrt.rs/3WviuZX

-(Reporting by Kevin Buckland and Samuel Indyk; Editing by Muralikumar Anantharaman, Bradley Perrett, Shri Navaratnam and Tomasz Janowski)
+(Reporting by Kevin Buckland and Samuel Indyk; Editing by Shri Navaratnam, Tomasz Janowski and David Evans)

 ((Samuel.Indyk@thomsonreuters.com))